ASU-KE/rc-assets/logos/README.md

 Research Computing Logos
 ========================

-All logos were downloaded as a zip file from the official ASU repository [widen][1].
+Most repository logos were downloaded as a zip file from the official ASU repository [widen][1] (the exception is the custom banner jpg, `ASURC_custom_gradient_banner.jpg`).
 The logo names have been simplified to

 ```
 ASURC_<text color>[shape]_<resolution>.png